 White chocolate: White chocolate is a popular choice in blondies but I have also added some dark chocolate as I like the way the intensity balances out the sweet caramel flavours of the Biscoff biscuits and brown sugar.
 You could use milk chocolate instead or a mixture for Triple Chocolate Biscoff Blondies!

 Chocolate chunks: I would use chopped up chocolate over chocolate chips.
-Chocolate chips are small teardrop shaped chocolate droplets that have been specifically designed to withstand high temperatures and hold their shape when baking.
+Chocolate chips are specifically designed to withstand high temperatures and hold their shape when baking.
 This means they don’t melt and look rather pretty in things like cookies and brownies.
-They also tend to taste sweeter as they often have a higher sugar content and lower cocoa butter content than chocolate bars.
 In contrast, chocolate chunks (made from chopping up your own chocolate bar) will vary in size and melt into gloriously gooey puddles of molten chocolate during baking.
 They won’t look as pretty or uniform, but will taste absolutely delicious.
-You also have more control of the sugar level as you can vary your choice of chocolate.

 Cooking Tips: